MicrosoftDocs/visualstudio-docs/gamedev/unreal/get-started/vs-tools-unreal-uproject.md

 - Visual Studio Tools for Unreal Engine.
 See [Install Visual Studio Tools for Unreal Engine](vs-tools-unreal-install.md) for installation instructions.
 - Download the Lyra sample game.
 See the **Downloading the Lyra Starter Game** section at [Lyra Sample Game](https://docs.unrealengine.com/5.0/lyra-sample-game-in-unreal-engine/) for download instructions.
 If you acquired it via the source code installation of Unreal Engine, that version doesn't contain the assets required to build and run the game.
 Use the download instructions to get everything you need via the Epic installer.

-### If you use Unreal Engine 5.3 or earlier
+### Configuration for Unreal Engine 5.3 or earlier

 For versions of Unreal Engine before 5.4, follow these steps to enable `.uproject` integration with Visual Studio.
 These steps work whether you installed Unreal Engine from the Epic Games Launcher or built it from source code.

-1. Download the patch specific to your version of Unreal Engine from the [Unreal Engine GitHub repository](https://github.com/EpicGames/UnrealEngine/tree/ue5-main/Engine/Extras/VisualStudioWorkspace)
+1. Download the patch specific to your version of Unreal Engine from [Unreal Engine GitHub repository](https://github.com/EpicGames/UnrealEngine/tree/ue5-main/Engine/Extras/VisualStudioWorkspace)
-1. Open either a PowerShell or Command Prompt window and navigate to the root directory where Unreal Engine is installed such as `C:\Program Files\Epic Games\UE_5.3.
-The path may vary depending on where you installed Unreal Engine.
+1. Open either a PowerShell or command prompt window and navigate to the root directory where Unreal Engine is installed.
+For example, `C:\Program Files\Epic Games\UE_5.3`.
-1. Apply the patch with the command `git apply <path to the downloaded patch file>`, for example `git apply C:\Users\someuser\Downloads\UnrealBuiltTool-5.3.patch`.
+1. Apply the patch with the command `git apply <path to the downloaded patch file>`.
+For example `git apply C:\Users\someuser\Downloads\UnrealBuiltTool-5.3.patch`.
-  That command may fail.
-If it does, try `git apply -v --ignore-whitespace --ignore-space-change <path to the downloaded patch file>`.
+  If that fails, try `git apply -v --ignore-whitespace --ignore-space-change <path to the downloaded patch file>`.

 ## Open a native Unreal Engine project in Visual Studio